 Our Annual Meeting will be held solely in a virtual format, which will be conducted via a live video webcast and online stockholder tools.
 We have created and implemented the virtual format in order to facilitate stockholder attendance and participation by enabling stockholders to participate fully and equally from any location around the world, at no cost.
 However, you will bear any costs associated with your Internet access, such as usage charges from Internet access providers and telephone companies.
 A virtual Annual Meeting makes it possible for more stockholders (regardless of size, resources or physical location) to have direct access to information more quickly, while saving the Company and our stockholders time and money.
 We also believe that the online tools we have selected will increase stockholder communication.
 For example, the virtual format allows stockholders to communicate with us in advance of, and during, the Annual Meeting so they can ask questions of our board of directors or management.
-During the live Q&A session of the Annual Meeting and as time permits.
+During the live Q&A session of the Annual Meeting, we may answer questions as they come in and address those asked in advance, to the extent relevant to the business of the Annual Meeting and as time permits.